-3. DEBT MANAGEMENT ACTIVITY 2019/20
+3. DEBT MANAGEMENT ACTIVITY 2020/21

 - 3.1 Since April 1986, the Police Authority had been incurring long term debt from the Public Works Loans Board to finance major capital expenditure.
-All the borrowing was transferred to the Commissioner in November 2012. - 3.2 Borrowing at the 31 March 2020 is expected to total £96.6m all at fixed rates and repayable over various periods up to 2069. - 3.3 The Commissioner has the capacity to undertake variable rate borrowing (up to 20% of the total debt portfolio) should the need arise or to take advantage of favourable rates to fund identified need. - 3.4 One loan for £550k matured during 2019/20 and an additional £15m was borrowed to support the Estates Strategy Projects within the Capital Programme.
-PWLB rates dropped to their lowest point in September/October 2019 before being increased by the Treasury on 9 October 2019.
-Prior to this rates rise the £15m additional borrowing was secured for 50 years. - 3.5 There was therefore a change to the average rate of interest on debt from 3.66% to 3.32%.
+All the borrowing was transferred to the Commissioner in November 2012. - 3.2 Borrowing at the 31 March 2021 is expected to total £94.5m, all at fixed rates and repayable over various periods up to 2069. - 3.3 The Commissioner has the capacity to undertake variable rate borrowing (up to 20% of the total debt portfolio) should the need arise or to take advantage of favourable rates to fund identified need. - 3.4 One loan for £2.8m matured during 2020/21 and no new borrowing was taken out.
+PWLB rates dropped 100 basis points (1%) in November 2020 in response to a consultation.
+The current borrowing rate represents the lowest that has been available for some time. - 3.5 As a result of the loan maturing there was a change to the average rate of interest payable on debt from 3.32% to 3.29%.
 Link Asset Services, the Commissioner's treasury advisors, continue to advise on debt restructuring to enable the Commissioner to take advantage of opportunities to reduce the overall cost of debt, set in the context of the financial constraints and markets.
-There were no opportunities for this during 2019/20. - 3.6 The table below shows the level of borrowing during 2019/20 and the average interest rate and the change since 2018/19.
+There were no opportunities for this during 2020/21.
+This is likely to be the case for the foreseeable future with low interest rates forecast in the context of the national economy. - 3.6 The table below shows the level of borrowing during 2019/20 and the average interest rate and the change since 2019/20.